-Vulnerability management is the process of proactively identifying, tracking, prioritizing, and remediating security weaknesses and flaws in IT systems and software in order to prevent malware outbreaks, data theft, and other impacts of a cyber breach such as reputation or brand damage.
+Vulnerability management is a cybersecurity process of proactively identifying, tracking, prioritizing, and remediating security weaknesses and flaws in IT systems and software in order to prevent malware outbreaks, data theft, and other impacts of a cyber breach such as reputation or brand damage.

 At an enterprise IT level, vulnerability management is a complex practice with responsibility over thousands of laptops, servers, and internet-connected devices like printers and routers.